 The Tory vision of Brexit means one of two things, or even a combination of the two.
 1) Sovereignty, returning law making and decision making back to the EU, so that the UK elite have unfettered right to exploit the working class of the UK.
 2) A reduction in corporation taxes to attract business to exploit UK labour and compete with the EU.

-The Labour approach is much more nuanced.
+The Labour approach is nuanced.
 It respects the importance of trade with the EU and the complex supply chains that exist within and without of UK territoires.
 Trade with the Single Market is of major importance to the UK economy.
-At the same time it is important that a UK Labour government has the freedom to have a democratically agreed industrial strategy.
+At the same time, it is important that a UK Labour government has the freedom to have a democratically agreed industrial strategy.
 This might require nationalisation or state aid.
 This has the potential to clash with the principles of the EU.
 It is necessary that the UK remains open-minded in its negotiation with the EU over its membership of the Single Market and the Customs Union.

-It is important to be reminded that although Labour did no win the General Election in 2017, its showing was significant in both national and international politics.
+It is important to be reminded that although Labour did not win the General Election in 2017, its showing was significant in both national and international politics.
 What the Labour Party has demonstrated is that it is in a position to win a general election with a manifesto that represents a break from neoliberalism.
-It has a commitment to Keynesian economics, using public spending to create full employment and manage demand and distribute prosperity more widely and fairly.
+It has a commitment to Keynesian economincs, using public spending to create full employment and manage demand and distribute prosperity more widely and fairly.

 This represents a challenge to the EU consensus.
 I imagine not an unwelcome one in many parts, since there must be recognition of the limitations of the EU’s economic liberalism and the problems and inequalities that has created across Europe.

 Given the complexity and scale of the issues within nations and across them.
-It has to be welcomed that the UK Labour Party is looking to try negotiate productively and fairly with its neighbours.
+It has to be welcomed that the UK Labour Party is looking to try to negotiate productively and fairly with its neighbours.
 It has opted to be open minded, but is committed to fundamental principles of social justice, equality, fairness and functioning democracy.

 It is disappointing that fifty or so Labour MPs, including my own, supported Chuka Umunna’s amendment to commit to the EU Single Market last week.
 While we must not rule out such a membership, we have to commit to a more nuanced position.
 And, while still encouraging debate, I suggest that Labour MPs prioritise party unity.
 They need to be ready to govern and ready to have some grown-up discussions and debates with the country and with our EU neighbours.